NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/onelogin-saml.md

 17. Select SAML.

 18. Input the details from your OneLogin account in the fields.
-We suggest that you name the attributes the same in both OneLogin and Cloudflare.
+We suggest that you name the attributes the same in both OneLogin and Khulnasoft.

-    If other headers and SAML attribute names were added to OneLogin, be sure to add them to Cloudflare under **SAML attributes** and **SAML header attributes** in the **Optional configurations** menu.
+    If other headers and SAML attribute names were added to OneLogin, be sure to add them to Khulnasoft under **SAML attributes** and **SAML header attributes** in the **Optional configurations** menu.

 19. Select **Save**.